 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 Although closely related, sales goals and sales quotas serve different functions in your business.
-Goals relate to your overall company objectives, while quotas are a series of small victories that help you reach your goals.
+Goals relate to overall company objectives, while quotas are a series of small victories that help you reach your goals.
 Many sales organizations set their quotas arbitrarily, leading to lethargic sales teams, high turnover rates, and stifled sales performance.
 However, this guide will help you avoid that mistake and walk you through the process of setting a sales quota the right way.

 Why Setting Accurate Sales Quotas is Worth It